zokugun/vscode-explicit-folding/docs/rules/begin-end.md

 ## `consumeEnd`

-The property `consumeEnd` indicates if the line match by `end`/`endRegex` should be the last line of the region.
-It's mostly relevant in rule like:
+The property `consumeEnd` is a boolean or an array of boolean (`true` by default) like the property `foldLastLine`.

+It's indicating at which position the testing for the next possible matching rule will begin.

+If `true`, the position will be moved after the matched `end`/`endRegex`.

+If `false`, the position will stay the same as when testing for `end`/`endRegex`.

 ```
 "jcl": [